chazlarson/Media-Scripts/Plex/README.md

 1. [grab-all-posters.py](#grab-all-posterspy) - grab some or all of the artwork for a library from plex
 1. [grab-all-status.py](#grab-all-statuspy) - grab watch status for all users all libraries from plex
 1. [apply-all-status.py](#apply-all-statuspy) - apply watch status for all users all libraries to plex from the file emitted by the previous script
+1. [show-all-playlists.py](#show-all-playlistspy) - Show contents of all user playlists
 1. [delete-collections.py](#delete-collectionspy) - delete most or all collections from one or more libraries
 1. [refresh-metadata.py](#refresh-metadatapy) - Refresh metadata individually on items in a library